Skip to main content

 • Composting and waterless systems for remote bush locations

-Consult ADEC's Onsite Wastewater Systems Installation Manual (OWSIM) for detailed permafrost design guidance.
-Projects in permafrost zones require specialized engineering that goes well beyond the general 18 AAC 72 design methodology.
+For detailed guidance on designing for permafrost, check ADEC's Onsite Wastewater Systems Installation Manual (OWSIM).
+Projects in permafrost areas need special engineering beyond the general 18 AAC 72 design rules.

 Regional Considerations